Ildar-Agishev/Patching-with-WSUS/README.md

 # Patch Management and Vulnerability Remediation using WSUS

-## Introduction
+## Intro
-In this project, we will learn the basics of patch management and vulnerability remediation using WSUS (Windows Server Update Services).
-WSUS allows administrators to manage the distribution of updates released through Microsoft Update to computers in a corporate environment.
-By the end of this project, we will be able to set up WSUS, configure client machines, approve and deploy updates, and verify the update status.
+This project focuses on learning the fundamentals of patch management and vulnerability remediation using Windows Server Update Services (WSUS).
+WSUS enables administrators to centrally manage the distribution of Microsoft updates across a corporate network.
+By the end of this project, we will have the skills to deploy WSUS, configure client systems, approve and distribute updates, and monitor update status.

-## Pre-requisites
+## Prerequisites
-- Basic understanding of Windows Server and client management
+- Basic knowledge of Windows Server and client management
-- A Windows Server 2022 or later machine
+- A Windows Server 2016 or later system.
+In this project, I use the 2022 server
-- Windows client machines (e.g., Windows 10) for testing
+- Windows client devices (Windows 10) for testing purposes

-## Lab Set-up and Tools
+## Lab Environment and Tools
 - Windows Server 2022 or later with WSUS role installed
 - Windows client machines
 - Active Directory for domain-joined machines (optional but recommended)

-## Exercises
+## Tasks

-### Exercise 1: Installing and Configuring WSUS
+### Task 1: Installing and Configuring WSUS

 **Steps:**

-1. Open Server Manager on your Windows Server machine.
+1. Open Server Manager on the Windows Server.
-2. Click on "Manage" > "Add Roles and Features".
+2. Click "Manage" > "Add Roles and Features".
-3. Follow the wizard to add the WSUS role:
+3. Follow the installation wizard to add the WSUS role:
     - Select "Windows Server Update Services".
     - Choose the required services and proceed with the installation.
-4. After installation, launch the WSUS Configuration Wizard:
+4. Once installed, launch the WSUS Configuration Wizard:
     - Configure the update source.
     - Choose the classifications and products you want to update.
     - Set up synchronization schedule.
-    - Complete the wizard to finish configuration.
+    - Complete the wizard to finalize the setup..

-**Expected Output:**
+**Result:**
-- WSUS is installed and configured with the initial setup complete.
+- WSUS is installed and configured with initial settings applied

-### Exercise 2: Configuring Group Policies for WSUS
+### Task 2: Configuring Group Policies for WSUS

 **Steps:**

-1. Open the Group Policy Management Console (GPMC) on your Windows Server.
+1. Open the Group Policy Management Console (GPMC) on the Windows Server.
-2. Create a new Group Policy Object (GPO) or edit an existing one.
+2. Create a new Group Policy Object (GPO) or modify an existing one.
 3. Navigate to "Computer Configuration" > "Policies" > "Administrative Templates" > "Windows Components" > "Windows Update".
 4. Configure the following policies:
     - "Specify Intranet Microsoft update service location": Set it to the WSUS server URL (e.g., `http://wsusserver`).
     - "Configure Automatic Updates": Set it to auto-download and schedule the install.
-5. Link the GPO to the desired organizational unit (OU) containing the client machines.
+5. Link the GPO to the organizational unit (OU) containing the target client machines.

-**Expected Output:**
+**Result:**
-- Group Policies are configured to direct client machines to use the WSUS server for updates.
+- Group policies are configured to direct client devices to use the WSUS server for updates.

-### Exercise 3: Approving and Deploying Updates
+### Task 3: Approving and Deploying Updates

 **Steps:**

-1. Open the WSUS console on your Windows Server.
+1. Open the WSUS management console on the server.
 2. Navigate to "Updates" > "All Updates".
-3. Select the updates you want to approve for installation.
+3. Select the updates to be approved for installation.
-4. Right-click on the selected updates and choose "Approve".
+4. Right-click the selected updates and choose "Approve".
-5. Select the target computer groups and approve the updates for them.

-**Expected Output:**
+5. Assign the updates to the appropriate computer groups.

+**Result:**
-- Selected updates are approved for deployment to the specified computer groups.
+- The selected updates are approved for deployment to designated device groups.

-### Exercise 4: Verifying Update Status on Client Machines
+### Task 4: Checking Update Status on Client Devices

 **Steps:**

-1. On a client machine, open Command Prompt as an administrator.
+1. On a client machine, open Command Prompt with administrative privileges
-2. Run the following command to force the client to check for updates:
+2. Execute the following command to trigger an update check:
     ```bash
     wuauclt /detectnow
     ```
-3. Open Windows Update from the Control Panel or Settings and check for updates.
+3. Open Windows Update from the Control Panel or Settings and check for available updates.
-4. Verify that the updates approved in WSUS are listed and begin installing.
+4. Confirm that the updates approved in WSUS are listed and begin installation.

-**Expected Output:**
+**Result:**
-- The client machine detects and installs updates as configured by the WSUS server.
+- The client machine detects and installs updates as configured by WSUS

-### Exercise 5: Generating and Analyzing WSUS Reports
+### Task 5: Generating and Reviewing WSUS Reports

 **Steps:**

-1. Open the WSUS console on your Windows Server.
+1. Access the WSUS console on the server.
-2. Navigate to "Reports" and select the desired report type (e.g., Update Status Summary).
+2. Navigate to the "Reports" section and select the desired report type (e.g., Update Status Summary).
-3. Configure the report parameters and generate the report.
+3. Define the necessary parameters and generate the report.
-4. Analyze the report to review update compliance and identify any issues.
+4. Analyze the report to assess update compliance and identify any issues.

-**Expected Output:**
+**Result:**
-- A detailed report showing the update status and compliance of client machines, helping to identify any pending or failed updates.
+- A detailed report providing insights into update status and compliance across client devices, helping to detect pending or failed updates.

+**Summary:**
-By completing these exercises, students will gain hands-on experience with WSUS for patch management and vulnerability remediation, including setting up the server, configuring clients, deploying updates, and analyzing update compliance.
+By completing these exercises, participants will gain hands-on experience in using WSUS for patch management and vulnerability remediation, including server configuration, client setup, update deployment, and compliance monitoring.